WHY CHOOSE A CUSTOM-MADE WHEELCHAIR

 - Torso leans forward.

-- Partial pelvic area support leads to ineffective support, accelerating fatigue.
+- Partial support of the back leads to ineffective support, accelerating fatigue.

 - When seated, users do not remain immobilised; they can move their hands and make other micromovements, which are not generally taken into account.

 - The seat should be capable of supporting any possible movement, ensuring comfort, adequate completion of the ultimate objective, and it should be properly balanced around the fixed base.